specialized806/microsoft-365-docs/microsoft-365/admin/setup/configure-focused-inbox.md

 ![An image of what Focused Inbox looks like when it's rolled out to your users and Outlook is re-opened.](../../media/c034f969-d650-4333-88f1-dd10ade0a94c.png)

 When a user decides to start using Focused Inbox, Clutter gets disabled automatically.
-The Clutter folder gets converted into a standard folder, that allows the user to rename or delete it.
+The Clutter folder gets converted into a standard folder that allows the user to rename or delete it.

 ## Turn Focused Inbox On or Off for specific users